-Options to repair a broken tooth
+Options for repairing a broken tooth

 There are a wide variety of treatments available to repair a broken tooth and your experienced dentist will be able to advise you on the best option to meet your needs.
+Think carefully about the long and short term implications of each option so that you can choose the right treatment for your needs.

 1. White fillings

 White fillings can be used to repair a chipped, cracked, decayed, discoloured or misshapen tooth.
-White fillings are made from a composite material, that is sculpted to fit the shape of your tooth and this is then set using an ultraviolet light.
+White fillings are made from a composite material that is sculpted to fit the shape of your tooth and this is then set using an ultraviolet light.
 Once dried the composite can be shaped and polished so that it is indistinguishable from the natural tooth.

 2. Inlays